yvan-sraka/esgi-rust/src/ch0/introduction.md

 -   FFI, unsafe world (let's talk about "lifetimes") and the C runtime (stack & heap)
 -   Sockets & HTTP (finally, something fun for the last class)
--   WebAssembly (because why not ... maybe it will become a thing someday)
+-   WebAssembly (why not ... maybe it will become a thing someday)
 -   Fast, safe & beyond (in place of a conclusion, general guidelines to improve our softwares)